Torsion, Gravity Induced Chiral Symmetry Breaking and Cosmological Bounce: Curvature Induced Spinor Condensation

 The functions $f_i$ and the dimensionless variables are defined in (\ref{aux_field_def}), (\ref{def_f_1_2}-\ref{def_dimless_vars}) and (\ref{def_f_0}).
 The derivative terms are necessary as it is no longer valid in a dynamic space-time to assume the condensate to be constant.
 Note that this equation and (\ref{eff_action_CC_kin}) involve a new parameter $y \equiv \epsilon / \Lambda$, where $\epsilon$ is the infrared cut-off.
 The necessity of IR cut-off can be seen from the fact that the effective action \bb \mathcal{S}_{eff} \propto \log \frac{\det{\left( i \slashed{D} - \sigma \right)} }{\det{\left( i \slashed{D} \right)}} \ee involves the loop of a massless spinor.
 In the zeroth and first order curvature part of the (\ref{eff_action_CC_kin}), the IR scale plays no role and can be set to zero, while in the part proportional to the curvature squared, the IR scale is necessary for the effective action to be regular at $\sigma=0$, see (\ref{def_eff_ac_log}).
 The necessity of the IR cut-off disappears if one accounts for the effect of explicit chiral symmetry breaking already present within (\ref{action_torsion_IO}).
 The explicit symmetry breaking was ignored while calculating the effective action (\ref{eff_action_CC_kin}).
 As the role $\epsilon$ is to partially replace $F (\phi)$ in (\ref{eff_action_CC_kin}), it is fair to assume these two to be of the same order of magnitude at the time of spontaneous chiral symmetry breaking.

 In the absence of gravity, condensate formation is determined by the ratio $\xi_c /\xi$ where $\xi_c \equiv 2 \pi^2 M_{pl}^2 / \Lambda^2 $ is the critical value of the four-Fermi interactions when space-time is flat and $y=0$.
 For $\xi_c /\xi < 1 $ the chiral symmetry is spontaneously broken.
 Once gravity is introduced into the picture, the story might change.
 If this ratio is tuned to be near one, then in the presence of positive Ricci curvature, the chiral symmetry might be restored even if $\xi_c /\xi < 1 $, while in the presence of negative Ricci curvature, the chiral symmetry can be broken with $\xi_c /\xi > 1 $.
 The value of Ricci curvature at which the chiral symmetry breaking happens is referred as the critical curvature, $R_c$.
 The critical curvature depends on the value of NJL coupling, $R_c (\xi)$.
 If this coupling is taken to be its critical value (in flat space-time), then even a tiny negative curvature can induce the chiral symmetry breaking, $R_c (\xi_c) = 0$.
+Here, we have not taken into account the running of $\xi$, which itself increases with increasing curvature \cite{Shapiro:1994vs}.
+This effect should enhance the process of condensation.
 Figure \ref{phase_diags} shows the phase diagrams when the space-time is spatially flat FRW for different Hubble parameters.

-The curvature-induced NJL condensation should not be confused with BCS condensation by \textit{Alexander} and \textit{Biswas} \cite{Alexander:2008vt}.
+The dynamical symmetry breaking due to the curvature contributions within the radiative corrections in the massless scalar model with quartic self-interactions was studied in \cite{Ford:1981xj}.
+The curvature-induced NJL condensation should not be confused with BCS condensation by \textit{Alexander} and \textit{Biswas} \cite{Alexander:2008vt} (see also \cite{Alexander:2014uaa}).
 Similar to \cite{Trautman:1973wy}, in \cite{Alexander:2008vt}, there is an initial non-zero density of physical particles.
 In \cite{Alexander:2008vt}, the condensation catalyst is the shrinking volume, while in our case -- the increasing curvature.